 You can find more details about application steps below.

-|Please note that jenkinsci-dev mailing list is publicly visible inside and outside the community.
-It is required for the initial review and feedback collection.|
+|Please note that the mailing list is publicly visible inside and outside the community.
+It is required to join the mailing list for the initial review and feedback collection.|

 Selecting a thread subject

 Please use the [PROJECT_NAME] prefix in your email thread subjects.